-The energy distribution of the $\overline{p}$ s is measured by using retarding potentials at the exit of the MUSASHI trap and at the entrance of the double cusp trap.
+The energy distribution of the \overline{p} s is measured by using retarding potentials at the exit of the MUSASHI trap and at the entrance of the double cusp trap.
 Figure 6 (a) shows the potential distribution on the axis at the exit of the MUSASHI trap.
 Additional cylindrical electrodes separated from the MUSASHI MRE, located 650 mm downstream of the center of the MUSASHI trap, are used to generate the retarding potential barrier.
 A gate valve located 1.9 m downstream is closed during the measurement.
-The $\overline{p}$ s are extracted from the MUSASHI MRE towards the potential barrier and the transmitted particles annihilate on the surface of the closed gate valve.
+The $\bar{p}s$ are extracted from the MUSASHI MRE towards the potential barrier and the transmitted particles annihilate on the surface of the closed gate valve.
 Charged annihilation particles (mainly 3 charged pions on average) are detected as a pulsed current by a 2 cm-thick plastic scintillator equipped with a photomultiplier (H7195).
-When the $\overline{p}$ s are released, the longitudinal energy distribution is given by the detected charge, which is proportional to the number of extracted $\overline{p}$ s (within 10 %) as a function of the retarding potential on the beam axis ( $V_r$ ).
+When the $\bar{p}s$ are released, the longitudinal energy distribution is given by the detected charge, which is propotional to the number of extracted $\bar{p}s$ (within 10%) as a function of the retarding potential on the beam axis (V_r).